visit-dav/visit/src/doc/gui_manual/Contributing/index.rst

 Be aware that if you are doing anything on the branch that could cause generation to fail (e.g. changing ``conf.py``), you will need to examine the build logs on ReadTheDocs to diagnose the cause.

 Please clean up after yourself when you are done working with the branch.
-To do this, first *whipe* the branch (removes the generated version) on ReadTheDocs and then deactivate it.
+To do this, first *wipe* the branch (removes the generated version) on ReadTheDocs and then deactivate it.

 Things To Consider Going Forward
 --------------------------------